lfex/ledis/README.rst

     "some cool data"
     >

-To use from a LFE code that uses ledis:
+To use from an LFE project that imports ledis:

 .. code:: cl